Simple?

 format is the storing method.

-This type of audio file management must choose between a
+audio file management must choose between a compressed or

 Uncompressed Format